 By prescribing you this medication, your doctor determined that the benefits outweighed any possible side effects, some of which may impact daily life.

-Here are some common side effects of Ozempic (semaglutide):
+Based on our tests results, here are some common side effects of Ozempic (semaglutide):

 - Redness or itching at the injection site

 - Nausea (this may lessen as time goes on)

 - Maybe a little constipation